ut-proj/presentations/codebeam-america-2021/content/_index.md

 [//]: Speaker-Notes:
 {{% note %}}

-Here's the undertonee supervisor `init` function: based upon configuration values, it will create different Erlang child processes to manage.
+Here's the current undertone supervisor `init` function.

+Based upon OTP release configuration`sys.config` values, the appropriate child processes will be created, some specific to a backend.

+This is, of course, easily extendable to any backend or other related service which might be needed in the future.

 {{% /note %}}